 Mother’s Day comes just before my birthday, and now that I’ve started gardening, the timing of these 2 things take on a very special meaning for me.
 May, for Edmontonians, is when spring truly begins, and the last few years, Mother’s Day has meant planting something new in the garden with my daughter.
 Even if your mom isn’t a gardener, there are still eco friendly gift ideas to show her you care.
 Here’s what I really want for Mother’s Day.

 Is it really weird to ask for nutrient-rich dirt as a gift?
 I don’t think so!
-Last year I bought compost through a fundraiser for a local animal rescue organization, and my veggies grew beautifully.
-This year the fundraiser happens to be occurring the day before Mother’s Day!
-Perfect gift for mom to put directly on the garden beds and then enjoy for the entire growing season!
+I previously bought compost through a fundraiser for a local animal rescue organization, and my veggies grew beautifully.
+Compost fundraisers often occur around Mother’s Day – perfect gift for mom to put directly on the garden beds and then enjoy for the entire growing season!
 I always see signs around town about compost sales, so check your local community boards and I’m sure you’ll find a good source.
 Sometimes I can’t wait until later in May for the fundraisers to come up, so I also order directly from Cleanit Greenit Composting Systems in Edmonton (who supply many fundraisers).
 I’ve also purchased from local garden shops in Edmonton like Apache Seeds and Creekside Home and Garden.
 In case you’re wondering, yes I do have a composter in my backyard, however it takes a REALLY LONG TIME to make compost in Edmonton because of how long our winters are.
 My first completed batch took about 3 years.
 Hence needing to buy compost!)

-2. Flowers – but not the ones you put in a vase.
+2. Flowers – but not necessarily the ones you put in a vase.